compat-project/QCG-PilotJob/docs/executor_api.rst

 Once created, ``QCGPJExecutor`` allows us to submit tasks for the execution within a QCG-PilotJob.
 An example invocation of the ``submit`` method is shown on the 5th line.
 The first and the most interesting argument to this method is template.
-The template is actually a callback that returns a tuple consisting of string and dictionary.
+The template is actually a `Callable` that returns a tuple consisting of string and dictionary.
 The string need to be a QCG-PilotJob submit request description written in a JSON format with optional placeholders for substitution of specific parameters, while the dictionary may used to set default values for placeholders.